mbashcraft/Source_Level_OpenCL_Debug/README.md

 NUM_DEVICES NUM_THREADS TB_SIZE DEVICE_ID TRACE_BUFFER_FOR_CURRENT_DEVICE DEVICE_ID  TRACE_BUFFER_FOR_CURRENT_DEVICE ...

-For example if there was 2 device, 1 thread per device, a trace buffer size of 8, the DEVICE_IDs were 101 and 102, and the values in the buffers were 1-8, then the layout would be as follows:
+For example if there were 2 devices, 1 thread per device, a trace buffer size of 8, the DEVICE_IDs were 101 and 102, and the values in the buffers were 1-8, then the layout would be as follows:

 2 1 8 101 1 2 3 4 5 6 7 8 102 1 2 3 4 5 6 7 8